BrNi05/FaStQL/README.md

 - FaStQL supports unlimited sessions, allowing you to open multiple windows that connect to the same database simultaneously.

+- On Windows, `node-pty` requires the Spectre Mitigations version of some build tools and libraries.
+More information can be found [here](https://learn.microsoft.com/en-us/cpp/build/reference/qspectre?view=msvc-160).

 ---

 ## Legal